input-output-hk/adrestia/README.md

 # Adrestia

 Adrestia is a product team working on developing tooling and client interfaces around Cardano.
 Our mission is to create an easier bridge between end-users applications and Cardano core node by pushing out higher level interfaces to interact with the Cardano blockchain.

 This repository acts as a catalog of projects that fall under the scope of Adrestia.
-The [wiki](https://github.com/input-output-hk/adrestia/wiki) summarizes also the project's development practices and workflow.
+Checkout the [📘 Adrestia user-guide](https://input-output-hk.github.io/adrestia/) for more information!

 # Architecture Overview